DEV-5/MY_NOTES/Linux_Embedded_development.md

       -  `int mallopt (int param, int value);`

-  - The `mallopt()` function adjusts parameters that control the behaviour of the memory allocations.
+  - The `mallopt()` function adjusts parameters that control the behavior of the memory allocations.

   - The following are allocation related parameters